Geohashing/oHash/docs/ux_plan_02.md

 - If it's after 9.30 and we've had an error, some error icon
 - etc

+### Icon / SFSymbol

+- Today / Other Date
+- Selected Hashpoint / Unselected

+- Filled / Open
+- Larger / Regular size
+- Invert Colour?

-## Graticule Info Section
+## Hashpoint Info Section

 ### If no grat is selected

-- do this
-- do that
+- asdfasdfasdf

 ### If a grat is selected and we do NOT have its DJ Open

-- do this
-- do that
+- asdfasdfasdf

 ### If a grat is selected and we DO have its DJ Open

-- do this
-- do that
+- asdfasdfasdf

 ### If a grat is selected and we DO have its DJ Open but NOT the current location

-- do this
-- do that
+- asdfasdfasdf

 ### If a grat is selected and we DO have its DJ Open and ALSO the current location

-- do this
-- do that
+- asdfasdfasdf

 ## Notifications